terrorizer1980/gatsby-blog/demo/content/posts/blog/important-abbreviations-used-by-hackers.md

 featuredImage: ./assets/abbreviations.jpg
 excerpt: >-
   Below are some frequently used abbreviations and acronyms that all hackers should know about.
-The abbreviations we’re about to take a look at are used by programmers
+The abbreviations we’re about to take a look at are
 created: 2019-12-02T15:35:15.291Z
 updated: 2019-12-02T15:35:15.337Z
 ---